Penguins molting at Hut Point, near McMurdo Station with cross and sea ice in the background

 Even though there is access, if too many people are online at the same time, a simple webpage will be impossible to load.

-Sites used regularly such as email or social media will have to be used through a “basic” setting instead of the typical interface if you want any chance of having access to it.
+Sites used regularly such as email or social media may have to be used through a “basic” setting instead of the typical interface if you want any chance of having access to it.

 And even then, there’s no guarantee that it will load in a reasonable amount of time.